Instructions to Authors

 The authors are responsible for the accuracy of the references quoted.

-Tables should be typed, double-spaced, on separate sheets, numbered consecutively with Roman numerals and referred to in the text.
+Tables should be submitted as separate files (not embedded in the text of the main document).
+Table should be double-spaced, numbered consecutively with Arabic numerals (1,2,3, etc.) and referred to in the text.
 Every table should have a title and each column should have a heading.
 Table footnotes should be in the form of lowercase superscript characters, listed alphabetically below the last table line.
 Material included in tables should not be duplicated by figures, or vice versa.

 Abbreviations, Chemical Designations.
 The metric system is the standard for all measurement and variable notations.
 Abbreviations should be defined between parentheses when first indicated in the text.
 Italic text should be underlined and Chemical Abstracts or associated indexes should be used for conventional chemical designation.
 Authors may use, without definition, the following abbreviations:

 Brief Communications may describe any topic relevant to the practice of toxicologic pathology that does not warrant a full-length paper.
-In general, acceptable subjects will be suitable for presentation as Case Reports, Diagnostic Reports, or Special Reports.
-Case Reports will provide a unique or outstanding pathologic description of a known or new entity.
+In general, acceptable subjects will be suitable for presentation as Diagnostic Reports, or Special Reports.
 Diagnostic Reports will present a clinical, gross, and/or histopathologic abnormality followed by expository text defining the morphologic and etiologic diagnoses.
 Special Reports will describe scientific activities of STP or affiliated societies.

 Brief Communications should not exceed three printed pages (usually six manuscript pages), including illustrations, tables, and references.
 Abstracts for Brief Communications should not exceed 150 words and the number of citations should be limited to 15.